SECRET-GUEST/How-Many-Books-Have-I-Written-As-A-Developer/README.md

 # Description

 This program is a line counter written in Python with a graphical user interface (GUI) based on PyQt5.
-The program allows you to count the number of lines in text files within a user-selected folder.
+The program allows you to count the number of lines in text files in all folders and subfolders in a selected folder.

 ![screenshot](https://user-images.githubusercontent.com/92639080/233869398-2340f6df-4e78-4a7a-b2e4-e84be2441aef.png)